 But artificially sweetened foods often have a thinner consistency and texture than sugar-sweetened foods and thus, aren’t as satisfying.
 Our natural ability to control how much we eat and, therefore, our body weight may be weakened when this natural link is impaired by consuming products that contain artificial sweeteners. ”

-#4: They Might Lead to Diabetes (Take our Blood Sugar Health Assessment):
+#4: They Might Lead to Blood Sugar Fluctuations:

 One of the largest constituent of diabetes sufferers are soda drinkers…even those who drink diet sodas.